-10. Spreading the gospel before the Gospels.
-Okay, so there were three leaders of the early Jesus Movement — Peter (the Apostle described as “Cephas,” or “the Rock”); James, the “brother of the Lord” (according to Mark and Matthew, one of Jesus’ four brothers); and Saul/Paul, a relatively late convert to the Jesus Movement, in the mid-to-late 30s AD.
+9. About the authors.
+There were three leaders of the early Jesus Movement — Peter (the Apostle described as “Cephas,” or “the Rock”); James, the “brother of the Lord” (according to Mark and Matthew, one of Jesus’ four brothers); and Saul/Paul, a relatively late convert to the Jesus Movement, in the mid-to-late 30s AD.
 Even a casual reader of Paul knows that he did not quite see eye to eye with Peter and James.
 “When Cephas came to Antioch, I opposed him to his face,” Paul wrote in Galatians 2:11, angry at what he viewed as Peter’s hypocrisy.
 Paul spent much of the 50s in Asia Minor establishing congregations and collecting monies, during which time perhaps Peter and James might have imagined they were marginalizing him and his influence.
 But it was Paul’s successful marketing-of-message and letter-writing campaign that would go on to form the basis of the faith.
 The letters of Paul form the backbone of the New Testament.

-Of course, the most cited example of Paul’s insistence of the end of days is the rapture.
-People confuse the rapture with something in Revelations, but the rapture is a brief passage contained within Paul’s first letter to the Thessalonians:
+Of course, the most cited example of Paul’s insistence of the end of days is what we call today the Rapture.
+People confuse the Rapture with something in Revelations, but the Rapture is a brief passage contained within Paul’s first letter to the Thessalonians:

 “15 According to the Lord’s word, we tell you that we who are still alive, who are left until the coming of the Lord, will certainly not precede those who have fallen asleep.
 16 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 17 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.“ (First Thessalonians 4:15 – 17)